TonyFwin/tonynguyendev/src/pages/about.md

     weight: 4
 template: page
 ---
-HI I'm Tony.
-I'm a front-end developer based out of Sioux Falls, South Dakota.
+I'm a front end developer based out of the Twin Cities.

-> There's nothing more permanent than a temporary hack. - Kyle Simpson
+> There's nothing more permanent than a temporary hack. - Kyle Simpson I work primarily with JavaScript, Vue.JS and TailwindCSS.
+I have experience with Node, React, PHP, Flutter, Kotlin, and Swift.

-I'm a front end developer at Epicosity.
-I am primarily interested in working with JavaScript, specifically ReactJS and Node.JS.
-I have a beautiful wife, a dog and two cats.
-I love gaming, weight lifting and travelling.
-I'm a big metalhead and hiphophead I love going to shows and seeing people perform.
+I enjoy working with plants, dabbling in guitar, going for a run or lifting some weights.
+Inspired by hiphop, folk, and metalcore music.
+Recovering diet soda addict.

 _Thank You for reading!_